Tim-Brooks/Precipice/README.md

 // Slots to track is the size of the array. int slotsToTrack = 3600;

 // This this the resolution for the array.
-It is combined with the TimeUnit to determined
+It is combined with the TimeUnit to determine
 // when to move to the next slot.
-So a resolution of 1 combined with a TimeUnit.SECONDS
+So a resolution of 1 combined with TimeUnit.SECONDS
 // means that each array slot contains the data for one second.
-A resolution of 500 with a
+A resolution of 500 with
 // TimeUnit.MILLISECONDS means that each array slot contains the data for 500
 // milliseconds.
 long resolution = 1;